-We can bring a range of benefits and experience to schools, including skilled staff working across professional boundaries and who are represented at a number of inter-agency meetings and forums including:
+We can bring a range of benefits and experience to schools.
+This includes skilled staff working across professional boundaries.
+They're represented at a number of inter-agency meetings and forums including:

 - Local Safeguarding Children’s Board sub-groups

 - Youth Offending Team (YOT)

 - multi-agency risk assessment conference (MARAC)